Aluminum I-Beam Strength Calculator

 These checks are essential for ensuring the safety and integrity of the structure, as they help to identify any potential weak points or failure modes that could compromise the column or beam's load capacity.

-Aluminium Design Software
+Aluminum Member Design Software

 The above aluminum calculator is a simplified and limited version of SkyCiv's full aluminum design software.
 While the calculator provides a comprehensive analysis of the beam's load capacity and performs checks on the aluminum section for shear (bi-axial), bending (bi-axial), compression, and tension, the full software offers a more comprehensive set of features and capabilities for aluminum design.
 Including: